 People incarcerated for crimes who "max out" their sentences and do not receive supervision after release are more likely to commit a new offense.
-He has been a person sentenced to prison completes rehabilitative programing while incarcerated and creates a reentry plan that includes post-release community supports, there is a public safety benefit.
+But when a person sentenced to prison completes rehabilitative programing while incarcerated and creates a reentry plan that includes post-release community supports, there is a public safety benefit.